awsdocs/iam-user-guide/doc_source/reference_policies_condition-keys.md

 Works with [date operators](reference_policies_elements_condition_operators.md#Conditions_Date)\.

 Use this key to compare the date and time that temporary security credentials were issued with the date and time that you specify in the policy\.
 + **Availability** – This key is included in the request context only when the principal uses temporary credentials to make the request\.
-They key is not present in AWS CLI, AWS API, or AWS SDK requests that are made using access keys\.
+The key is not present in AWS CLI, AWS API, or AWS SDK requests that are made using access keys\.

 To learn which services support using temporary credentials, see [AWS services that work with IAM](reference_aws-services-that-work-with-iam.md)\.